 I noted a similar conundrum on last weekend’s Open Thread: it’s almost May!
 It’s 60-70 degrees outside!
 So: it feels too warm for boots and tights — but it’s too cold for bare legs and peep toes.
-We’ve talked about summer tweed just recently, as well as bare legs in winter, but that was a while ago.
+We’ve talked about summer tweed, as well as bare legs in winter, but not this.

 This post contains affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 For more details see here.
 Thank you so much for your support!

 For my $.02 regarding tights, I would say that the key for me is whether the tights are dark and/or opaque — and I would probably put a red light around May 15, with a yellow light starting a few weeks after spring officially begins (this year it started March 20).

 There are so many options beyond dark tights, such as pantyhose, semi-sheer tights, and tights with a wide knit, and skin-colored tights — as well as, you know, pants.
 I would avoid character/cutesy/costumey tights for work, but otherwise there are a ton of options.
 The yellow light would turn to red (for me at least) if it were a warm day, a sunny day, or a humid day — as well as if it was a “big” day at the office.

 When to Stop Wearing Boots to Work in Spring